Aphrodite of Knidos

 When Mausolos, the famous king of Halicarnassus, died in B.C.350, his wife and also his sister Queen Artemisia asked a monumental grave to be built for her beloved husband.
 While this monument which is known as one of the Seven Wonders of the World, is being constructed, Praxiteles who is a famous sculptor then visits the region to watch the progress of the construction.

-People of Kos who see this famous sculptor’s visit to the region as an opportunity, ask the famous artist to sculpture a statue for their city.
+People of Kos who see this famous sculptor’s visit to the region as an opportunity, ask famous artists to sculpture a statue for their city.
 In order to meet the orders, Praxiteles makes two Aphrodite sculptures.

-According to a story Aphrodite comes to the earth, merge with the people and enter into the temple.
+According to a story Aphrodite comes to the earth, merges with the people and enters into the temple.
 When she sees her own statue she gets angry and asks; “Where did Praxiteles see me naked?”
 Aphrodite’s reaction in this story reminds us that the statue reflects the beauty of the goddess as well as her little imperfections realistically.

 Another historian Lucian, as famous as Herodot, the father of history, tells us about the surroundings of the Temple of Aphrodite;

 “We had been nearby the sacred garden.
 Beautiful scents enchanted us.
 Fragrant trees had made the courtyard very green, which suits Aphrodite.
 The trees that bloom and fruit were as if they were submitting their respect to the goddess.
 None of the trees here grow old.
 They keep their tenderness evermore and always branch out.”